nguyentrungduc134/k3s_hetzner/README.md

 ![image](https://github.com/user-attachments/assets/875ca5f7-d87f-4434-9b0d-297283d353d2)

 ## 3. Steps to Test Pod Autoscaling
+   Autoscaling is setup in terraform/modules/app.
+Below is demonstration of Pod and node autoscaling
 ###  Set Up Horizontal Pod Autoscaling (HPA)
 Use the following command to create an HPA for your deployment: